 A blanket of moss and dewy mist

 Aside from the plantation, there is another natural attraction that further adds to the allure of Cameron Highlands; so captivating and serene that one would never forget to have stepped foot on its paths.
 The Mossy Forest was so named because of overhanging mossy growth and the profusion of moss that covers almost every surface except for the well-trodden paths.
 The tranquil atmosphere and almost surreal quietude, as well as the apparent “shifting” of the mist, will make you feel like you are in another world altogether.
-Being on an elevation so high up in the heavens will leave you in awe of the beauty and majesty of nature.
+It is located in Mount Brinchang, where being on an elevation so high up in the heavens will leave you in awe of the beauty and majesty of nature.
+Known as the highest point in Malaysia that is accessible by the road, the Mount Brinchang is nestled at 2031m above the sea, making it the safest when explored with a four- wheel drive vehicle.
 If you are still brimming with energy, begin the trek to Mount Irau (the highest mountain in Cameron Highlands) on muddy paths.
 Be warned that your shoes would mostly be caked in mud after that!

 As you may guess from the name—the Mossy Forest—it is blanketed with dew-covered moss that, creating a beautiful contrast between the damp, brownish dirt and brilliant green and yellow hues of lichens, ferns and other epiphytes including orchids.
 Take deep breaths as you tread on boarded walkways or be more adventurous and venture out onto muddy paths to glimpse more of the forest’s hidden treasures.

 The 'World's Largest Flower', the Rafflesia in full bloom